byoso/ElevenLabs-tools/README.md

-# elevenlab tools
+# silly-voice-lab

-It should remain a very simple to use project.
+A simple tool to create voiced dialogues with **ElevenLabs** for your projects.

 ## How it works